Know Thyself

 Wisdom versus Fear

 In the English vernacular, we think of wisdom and ignorance as opposite ends of the same line.
 From the perspective of cognitive science, that doesn’t seem entirely correct: the opposite of wisdom probably looks more like fear instead.
 We can measure the ways in which human cognitive performance falls off a cliff when the amygdala lights up in fear.
 Higher cognition is biologically expensive for humans, and we have a large bag of cheap tricks that we use to conserve this energy when we don't feel like we can afford to expend the effort.
-Fear limits our access to wisdom – including rationality, compassion, and curiosity – and inhibits the incorporation of our emotions into our conscious awareness, to exercise discretion in how to respond.
+Fear limits our access to wisdom – including rationality, compassion, and curiosity – and inhibits the incorporation of our emotions into our conscious awareness, to exercise discretion in how we choose to respond.

 A human that is unafraid is a curious and loving creature.
 A fearful human is an entirely different animal.

 Just as John Rawls gave us a rational justification for social justice, so too is there a cognitive science justification for the social safety net.
-It is the purpose of human civilization, and our societies should be graded by how well they meet this challenge.As individuals, we have to choose bravery.
+It is the purpose of human civilization, and our societies should be graded by how well they meet this challenge.As individuals, we must choose bravery.

 When I recognize that I am behaving as though I am in danger, and I realize that I am not actually experiencing any physical threat, it is incumbent upon me to choose to act as though I am not afraid.
 Remember that insecurity is a form of fear.
 So is stress.
 Being in a rush.
 It turns out that overburdening someone’s attention also produces a response that is similar to fear – and diminishes our access to reason and compassion.